FRC-1721/marketing-material/docs/uniforms/roles.rst

    :alt: Team Assistant-Captain's livery

    The Assistant-Captain is the second highest position on the team, it is not necessarily filled every year.
-The co-captain directly leads the team along with the Captain, and serves in their absence with all the command associated.
+The Assistant Captain directly leads the team along with the Captain, and serves in their absence with all the command associated.
-   The assistant captain is always a student.
+   The Assistant captain is always a student.

 .. figure:: patches/renders/saftey_captian.png
    :width: 125